 - If you plan to use your peppers to make jalapeño poppers or stuffed peppers, or you simply don't know how you're going to use them yet, leave the peppers whole.
 If you plan to use them diced or sliced, go ahead and cut them up now.

 - Flash freeze whole or sliced jalapeños on a cookie sheet.
 Then, transfer them to a freezer bag once they're frozen.
 Freeze diced jalapeños in an ice cube tray to create individual servings.
 Then, transfer them to a freezer bag.
-Each cube is equal to two tablespoons of fresh, diced jalapenos.
+Each cube is equal to 2 tablespoons of fresh, diced jalapeños.

 - Use your peppers within six months for the best quality.
 But, know that they'll keep in the freezer indefinitely.
 If you'll be using your jalapeños in a cooked dish, there's usually no need to thaw them first.
 Just add them to the pan, and they'll thaw as they cook.
 Easy!

 If you enjoy roasted peppers, go ahead and roast a bunch of jalapeños.
 Then, pop them in the freezer, so you'll always have some on hand.
 They add loads of flavor to dishes, such as chili, enchiladas, and salsa, but when you're in a hurry to get dinner on the table, you probably don't have an extra hour to spend roasting peppers.
 Just roast a bunch once or twice a year and you'll always have a stash of roasted peppers to pull from.
 So much easier than trying to find the time and energy to roast peppers every time you want them.